xiaoschen/xiaoschen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Xiaoshuang Chen's Homepage"
+title: "Biography"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Xiaoshuang Chen is currently a postdocal research fellow in the Data and Knowledge Research Group at [The University of New South Wales](https://unsw.edu.au/) (advised by UNSW Scientia [Prof. Xuemin Lin](https://www.cse.unsw.edu.au/~lxue/)).
-From July 2017 to May 2021, she was a Ph.D. student in the Data and Knowledge research Group, supervised by Scientia Prof. Xuemin Lin.
-She got her master and bachelor degrees from [Tongji University](https://en.tongji.edu.cn/).
-Her research interests lie in the areas of graph databases and efficient query algorithms.
+I am currently a postdocal research fellow in the Data and Knowledge Research Group at [The University of New South Wales](https://unsw.edu.au/) (advised by UNSW [Scientia Professor Xuemin Lin](https://www.cse.unsw.edu.au/~lxue/)).
+From July 2017 to May 2021, I was a Ph.D. student in the Data and Knowledge research Group, supervised by Prof. Xuemin Lin.
+I received my master and bachelor degrees from [Tongji University](https://en.tongji.edu.cn/).
+My research interests lie in the areas of graph databases and efficient query algorithms.

 Publications
 ======